Corie Calfee, Attorney

 She earned her J.D., with a certificate in environmental law, at U.C.
 Berkeley, Boalt Hall.
 She also earned a Master’s degree in Public Policy from the Goldman School at U.C.
 Berkeley.
 She graduated magna cum laude from Harvard University with an A. B. in history and women’s studies.

-Corie has been recognized 2013-2017 as a Rising Star for Land Use/Zoning and Environmental by Super Lawyers (Northern California).
+Corie has been recognized every year from 2013-2017 as a Rising Star for Land Use/Zoning and Environmental Law by Super Lawyers (Northern California).

 Real Property Law Journal (Editorial Board and Issue Editor)

 Alameda County Bar Association Community Legal Assistance Saturday Program (Volunteer)

 Berkeley Housing Advisory Commission (Past member)

 “Permission to Transition: Zoning and the Transition Movement,” Planning & Environmental Law (April 2012) with E. Weissman

 “Measuring Land Use Regulation in the Bay Area: Report to the MacArthur Foundation,” IBER & Fisher Center for Real Estate and Urban Economics (August 2007) with P. Monkkonen, J. Quigley, S. Raphael, L. Rosenthal, J. Wright